 Tips, advice, and the latest news from the savings world.

-Are you financially prepared for a sudden emergency?
+What do you think about enacting a 54.5 MPG rule by 2025?
 Let us know on our Facebook page.

 I’m sure you’ve all met my friend, Mr. Murphy.
 He’s a frequent visitor to our home and is notorious for showing up when we least expect it.
 Mr. Murphy can be quite an expensive houseguest with little regards as to how his actions will impact your finances.